-as its clear blue water is from Genoa's crowded port.
-From the centrally located train station, walk east along the seaside promenade to reach the beaches, a cliffside restaurant, and the 2,000 varieties of roses in the public Parco Villa Grimaldi, all the while enjoying one of the most breathtaking views on the Riviera.
-Nervi, and the road between it and Genoa, is known for its nightlife in summer.
+The identity of this stately late-19th-century resort, famous for its 1½-km-long (1-mile-long) seaside Passeggiata Anita Garibaldi, its palm-lined roads, and its 300 acres of parks rich in orange trees, is given away only by the sign on the sleepy train station.
+Although Nervi is technically part of the city, its peace and quiet are as different from Genoa's hustle and bustle as its clear blue water is from Genoa's crowded port.
+From the centrally located train station, walk east along the seaside promenade to reach the beaches, a cliffside restaurant, and the 2,000 varieties of rose in the public Parco Villa Grimaldi, all the while enjoying one of the most breathtaking views on the Riviera.
+Nervi and the road between it and Genoa are known for their nightlife in summer.

 Not everyone has the courage to explore these macabre destinations.
 Do you?More